Ami Argand

-Early years
+Early life and education

 Francois-Pierre-Amédée Argand was born in Geneva, Republic of Geneva, the ninth of ten children.
 His father was a watchmaker, who intended for him to enter the clergy.
 However, he had an aptitude more for science, and became a pupil of the noted botanist and meteorologist Horace-Bénédict de Saussure.
 He published several scientific papers on meteorological subjects while in Paris in his late twenties.
 He took a teaching post in chemistry and developed some ideas for improving the distillation of wine into brandy, and, with his brother, successfully built a large distillery.